Industrial Noise & Vibration Centre

 4. Health surveillance: conventional audiometry is a checkbox exercise providing too little information too late to be of use in risk management.
 It doesn’t have to be…

-You can get up-to-date with best practice via our certificate of competence in workplace noise risk assessment public courses.
+You can get up-to-date with best practice via our online Noise Competency Update Workshop.

 HSE - standard PPE is an unreliable risk reduction option